mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`squish(element [, options])`:

-    Reduce the horizontal and vertical sizes at the same time, using the top left corner.
+    Reduce the horizontal and vertical sizes at the same time using a single :mochiref:`Scale` effect.
+The result is similar to the :mochiref:`shrink` effect with a ``top-left`` value for the ``direction`` option.
+The ``element`` should have fixed width and height.
+Once the effect has completed, the ``element`` will be hidden with :mochiref:`MochiKit.Style.hideElement` and the
+    original element size will be restored.

     element:
         An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

+    options:
+        See :mochiref:`DefaultOptions`.

     *Availability*:
         Available in MochiKit 1.4+